JDBraun/dbx_mws_example/README.md

     - Creation of logging resources and underlying cloud resources.
 &nbsp;

-- **Databricks Development.**:
+- **Environments:.**:
-    - Creation of cloud and Databricks Resources for a development environment.
+    - Development: Creation of cloud and Databricks Resources for a development environment.
-&nbsp;

-- **Databricks QA.**:
-    - Creation of cloud and Databricks Resources for a QA environment.
+    - QA: Creation of cloud and Databricks Resources for a QA environment.
-&nbsp;

-- **Databricks Production.**:
-    - Creation of cloud and Databricks Resources for a production environment.
+    - Production: Creation of cloud and Databricks Resources for a production environment.
 &nbsp;

 ### How to set-up:
 - Create a .tfvars file based on the examples found in the tfvars_example folder.